Viaduct

-A viaduct is a specific type of bridge that consists of a series of arches, piers or columns supporting a long elevated railway or road.
+A viaduct is a bridge that consists of a series of arches, piers or columns supporting a long elevated railway or road.
 Typically a viaduct connects two points of roughly equal elevation, allowing direct overpass across a wide valley, road, river, or other low-lying terrain features and obstacles.
 The term viaduct is derived from the Latin via meaning "road", and ducere meaning "to lead".
 It is a 19th-century derivation from an analogy with ancient Roman aqueducts.
 Like the Roman aqueducts, many early viaducts comprised a series of arches of roughly equal length.

 Over land

-The longest in antiquity may have been the Pont Serme which crossed wide marshes in southern France.
+The longest viaduct in antiquity may have been the Pont Serme which crossed wide marshes in southern France.
 At its longest point, it measured 2,679 meters with a width of 22 meters.

 Viaducts are commonly used in many cities that are railroad hubs, such as Chicago, Birmingham, London and Manchester.
 These viaducts cross the large railroad yards that are needed for freight trains there, and also cross the multi-track railroad lines that are needed for heavy rail traffic.
 These viaducts provide grade separation and keep highway and city street traffic from having to be continually interrupted by the train traffic.
 Likewise, some viaducts carry railroads over large valleys, or they carry railroads over cities with many cross-streets and avenues.

 Many viaducts over land connect points of similar height in a landscape, usually by bridging a river valley or other eroded opening in an otherwise flat area.
 Often such valleys had roads descending either side (with a small bridge over the river, where necessary) that become inadequate for the traffic load, necessitating a viaduct for "through" traffic.
 Such bridges also lend themselves for use by rail traffic, which requires straighter and flatter routes.
 Some viaducts have more than one deck, such that one deck has vehicular traffic and another deck carries rail traffic.
 One example of this is the Prince Edward Viaduct in Toronto, Canada, that carries motor traffic on the top deck as Bloor Street, and metro as the Bloor-Danforth subway line on the lower deck, over the steep Don River valley.
 Others were built to span settled areas, crossing over roads beneath—the reason for many viaducts in London.